|Instructor||Dr. Robert G. Waite|

 We will also be visiting local museums, historical sites and locations that reveal the operations of Nazi rule.
 These visits to sites in and near Berlin are a key element of the class and the experience of studying here.

 Interest and curiosity.

 Attendance in class, the careful reading of the assigned course materials, participation in the field trips, the discussion of the material in class, the completion of two short research papers (3-5 pages), and the final examination.
 Guidelines for the papers as well as suggested topics will be provided during the first session.

 A course reader will be provided at the first meeting of the class.
-This includes a recent monograph on Nazi Germany, a selection of articles offering the newest research and insights, excerpts from original documents (in translation), a weekly schedule of the readings and a series of questions as a guide through each of the texts.
+This includes a recent monograph on Nazi Germany, a selection of articles offering the newest research and insights, excerpts from original documents (in translation), and a weekly schedule of the readings.